 Hello friends!
 While refinishing furniture can be time consuming and hard work, it is well worth it when you see the outcome and know that you have created a custom piece of furniture for your home.
 Today I am sharing an easy tutorial for how to paint furniture.
 This is a very basic “beginner’s guide”—or Furniture Painting:101.
+(Check out the end of this post for a video tutorial on my YouTube channel!)

 How to Paint Furniture: A Beginner’s Guide